Why Are These Concepts So Important?

 However, just as Newton’s 3rd law of motion states that for every action there must be an equal and opposite reaction, so too, for every ‘excess’ there must be an equal ‘deficit’.

-Yet despite this we often pursue excesses of the things that we desire, (whilst ignoring or complaining about the inevitable price involved in obtaining them).
+Yet despite this we often pursue excesses of the things that we desire, (whilst ignoring or complaining about the inevitable cost involved in obtaining them).

 As a result, we often find the concept of balance to imply ‘blandness’, ‘mediocrity’, ‘average’, as if being moderate and balanced, means to be ‘held back’ and to be left with less in some way.